deveshparmar/Spam-Analyzer/README.md

 # Spam-Analyzer
-Spam anlysis of message using NLP
+Spam analysis of message using NLP